Customize readability

 The physical world dissolved into a violent crash of wireframe shapes and blinding light.

 The dive hit him like a physical blow to the chest.
-The tape wasn’t just data.
-It felt like a trapped, screaming thing.
+The tape wasn’t just data; it felt like a trapped, screaming animal.
 Ren waded through waist-deep oceans of corrupted code, the sky above him a bruised, sickly purple.
-He was looking for the anchor-point, the core file, but the tape was fighting him.
+He was looking for the anchor-point, but the tape was fighting him.
 It felt like walking through drying concrete.

 He gasped, ripping the jack from his neck.